antmicro/renode-vscode-extension/README.md

 You need to already have [Renode](https://github.com/renode/renode) and gdb, for architecture you're planning to debug, installed.

-Additionally this extension requires [Renode WebSocket Proxy](https://github.com/antmicro/renode-ws-proxy), which manages your debug session and allows for remote connection.

 ## Building and installation

 To build the extension, use `pnpm`: